pixelatedk/predicting-VL-outbreaks/README.md

 3) before allowing local scientists to then geographically locate areas for wastewater RNA sequencing. which allows public health officials to accurately identify the spread of distinct VL strands.

-[LeadTime by Inviro Labs. .pdf](https://github.com/user-attachments/files/25476379/LeadTime.by.Inviro.Labs.pdf)
+Full Pitch Presented as Finalists at BioCatalyst 2026 [LeadTime by Inviro Labs. .pdf](https://github.com/user-attachments/files/25476379/LeadTime.by.Inviro.Labs.pdf)